-Thorough, incisive and forthright, Jason serves as general counsel to boards of directors and management companies, providing legal opinions, dispute resolution and avoidance strategies, and contract negotiation services.
+Thorough, incisive and forthright, Jason serves as general counsel to association boards of directors, providing legal opinions, dispute resolution and avoidance strategies, and contract negotiation services.
 He litigates cases before administrative agencies, trial and appellate courts, and represents clients in mediation proceedings.
 Many of his cases involve complex issues such as construction defects, covenant enforcement, fair housing claims and breach of fiduciary duty allegations.

 Jason’s clients appreciate his ability to analyze difficult situations and offer practical legal counsel.
 One client noted that Jason always gives “the real answer ... not just what I wanted to hear.”
 That approach, coupled with his accessibility and responsiveness, helps clients make informed decisions in a demanding business environment.

 Jason is a prominent member of the Community Association Institute’s Washington Metropolitan Chapter, serving as its president in 2010 and on the board of directors and executive committee since 2005.
 In 2012, Jason was inducted into the College of Community Association Lawyers, a select group of fewer than 150 attorneys nationwide who have distinguished themselves through contributions to the evolution or practice of community association law.
 He also served for more than five years on the Maryland Legislative Action Committee for Community Associations Institute, where he was instrumental in bringing about positive changes in Maryland law impacting community associations.
 His involvement in CAI allows him to keep abreast of the latest industry developments and proposed legislation while promoting advancements for education and community.

 Jason is admitted to practice in Maryland and the District of Columbia, and is a member of the American Trial Lawyers Association.
 He regularly lectures and writes articles about issues facing community associations.